dnsamw/recovery-giants-landing-page/README.md

 Prototype : https://www.figma.com/file/eXocXkVfJ9kKlzGP8qfZjN/Recovery-Giants---Website-Prototype?node-id=0%3A1

-#TODO
+# TODO

 - favicon. ✔️
-- PWA Experience.
 - SEO Metatags ✔️

   - Primary metatags ✔️
   - Fb open graph tags ✔️
   - twitter tags ✔️

-- 3rd party chat app intergration.
-- Form input validation from fromt end.
+- Form input validation from fromt end ✔️
   - input validation ✔️
-  - submit validation ..
+  - submit validation ✔️
 - Write a php script to handle form submission.
   Requirement : send HTML form data to a direct mail address and at the same time a confirmation email should be sent to client on form submission.